crrobinson14/vue-smooth-form/README.md

 ### Validation and Submission

-Unlike other form handling libraries, `vue-async-form` does not try to handle submit events for you.
+Unlike other form handling libraries, `vue-smooth-form` does not try to handle submit events for you.
 Just create whatever buttons, links, or other controls you want to handle this.
 Typically you would use the `form.setSubmitting()` method as shown above, but only as a convenience if you want to disable certain controls (like the submit button) during the submit call to the server.

 Validation is done automatically whenever a field's value changes, or the field loses focus.
 Validation may be asynchronous, and
-`vue-async-form` will wait for it to complete.
+`vue-smooth-form` will wait for it to complete.
 However, note that rapid data entry by the user may trigger this callback many times.
 If you want to be kind to your server, consider using a cancelable request using `AbortController`.
 An example of this is shown above.